Tropfest: Tropfest finalists and legacy

+The NFSA holds copies of many Tropfest entries, as well as documents and artefacts related to Tropfest, for example, in 2001, entry guidelines; a VIP invitation; festival program; posters; a sponsorship and promotional prospectus as well as the trailer titled The Pitch, featuring a young Rose Byrne and Joel Edgerton.

 Signature item

 Each year, Tropfest requires that entries include a particular "signature item" or action to ensure that they are unique and are made specifically for the festival.
 No TSI was required for the 1993 festival.
 The following are TSIs by year: